leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-5.md

 ## Project Description

 This project was developed as part of the course **“Dynamics of Multibody Systems” (SYDE 652)**, taught by Prof. Dr. John McPhee at the University of Waterloo, which I attended during my exchange semester.
-It was a collaborative effort carried out by a team of three students and focused on the modeling and simulation of a dual-arm robotic system designed to manipulate a heavy object.
+It was a collaborative effort carried out by a team of 3 students and focused on the modeling and simulation of a dual-arm robotic system designed to manipulate a heavy object.

 The first stage of the project consisted of developing a **mathematical model** of the robot (see figure below).
 Assuming planar motion, the system was represented as four rigid links with defined geometric and mass properties, while the manipulated object was modeled as a rectangular block with a known mass and dimensions.